Pultenaea brachytropis

 Pultenaea brachytropis is a species of flowering plant in the family Fabaceae and is endemic to the south-west of Western Australia.
 It is an erect, spindly shrub with more or less cylindrical, grooved leaves and yellow, red and orange flowers.

 Description

 Pultenaea brachytropis is an erect, spindly shrub that typically grows to a height of up to 1.5 m with hairy stems.
 The leaves are cylindrical but with one or two grooves along the lower surface, 7.5–23 mm long and 1.5–4 mm wide and hairy with stipules at the base.
-The flowers are yellow, red and orange with mulitcoloured marks.
+The flowers are yellow, red and orange with multicoloured marks.
 The flowers are sessile or borne on a pedicel up to 1.0 mm long with hairy bracteoles 3.8–4 mm long.
 The sepals are about 6.5 mm long and hairy.
 The standard petal is 9.5–10 mm long, the wings 8.0–8.5 mm long and the keel 5.5–6 mm long.
 Flowering occurs from September to November and the fruit is an oval pod.